dB-SPL/pyAMP/README.md

 [A preview version capable of receiving and relaying files](https://github.com/dB-SPL/pyAMP/releases/tag/preview) is currently available while I work on the features required for encoding and transmitting files.
 Executable files are available for Windows as well as Raspberry Pi OS.
 The Raspberry Pi version will likely work on other Linux systems using ARM.
 They can be launched with a simple double-click.

 *PLEASE NOTE*
 At this time, there is a known issue with pyAMP on Windows in which fldigi will not transmit text that is manually entered into the transmit pane while pyAMP is connected.
-This bug also prevents fldigi from transmitting data from FLAMP while pyAMP is connected.
+This bug also prevents fldigi from transmitting data from flamp while pyAMP is connected.

 If you prefer to install pyAMP as a Python module directly, I suggest creating a folder for it, then installing to that folder using pip to handle the dependencies using: